Isabella (Boo) Martin – Found and Executive Director

 Michelle has over 20 years of volunteer fundraising and development expertise in the Monadnock region helping to improve the lives of low income at risk and special needs youth and adults through sports programs, experiential learning and outdoor camps.
 She currently serves on the board for Monadnock At Home and is the Sargent at Arms for Peterborough Rotary.

 Growing up in the hills of Vermont Michelle holds horses and children near and dear to her heart.
 She brings with her a lifetime love for trail riding as well as over 8 years mushing huskies through the woods of Pack Monadnock!!

 Volunteer Coordinator position is currently being covered by Pam Falkins, Lesson Coordinator

-Phyllis Strickholm, President.
 Phyllis lives down the road from Touchstone Farm and has had a keen interest in the farm’s programs and prosperity for many years.
 She is a member of the Touchstone Farm Driving Club and participated in many of the driving clinics at the farm.
-Last fall, she tested for and passed her Level I Carriage Driving Proficiency certification and now supports the farm by teaching driving on weekends.
-Phyllis has four Morgan horses and has spent a lifetime around horses, having raised and trained 28 horses and also taught centered riding as a sideline to her profession as a Business System Analyst.
+Last fall, she tested for, and passed her Level I Carriage Driving Proficiency certification and now supports the farm by teaching driving on weekends.
+Phyllis has spent over ten years as a Technical Writer in the Medical Device R&D industry, with a focus on advanced mobility devises for the disabled.
+For the past ten years, she has contracted as a Business Systems Analyst in the Healthcare industry.
+Phyllis has four Morgan horses and has spent a lifetime around horses, having raised and trained 28 horses and taught centered riding as a sideline to her profession as a Business System Analyst.